Air Quality Takeaways

 Farmed animal manure generates ~50% of ammonia emissions, and fertilizers on feed crops add another 15-20%.

-Farmed animals, especially poultry and pigs, endure high levels of ammonia in confinement which produce respiratory disease; local emissions also impact factory farm workers and nearby homeowners.
+Farmed animals, especially poultry and pigs, endure high levels of ammonia in confinement which produces respiratory disease; local emissions also impact factory farm workers and nearby homeowners.

-Portions of ammonia transform into PM2.5 – the largest environmental cause of premature human mortality.
+Portions of ammonia transform into fine particulate matter, known as PM2.5 ; PM2.5 is the largest environmental cause of premature human mortality in the U.S. and globally.

 Ammonia is a major input to the nitrogen cascade, whereby the sequential transformations of escaped nitrogen atoms create cycles of damage in a variety of ecosystems.